 All transferor and transferee representatives must be registered for Duties Online (DOL).

-Existing DOL users must amend their registration to enable access and new organisations must apply to become a registered DOL user.
+Existing Duties Online users must amend their registration to enable access and new organisations must apply to become a registered Duties Online user.

 - Go to the ‘Administration’ tab and select ‘Amend Your Registration’.